noahdsouza/CVPaint/docs/evolution.md

 * We used the Point Cloud Library interpret the data (using RANSAC and the pinhole camera model) mathematically into information for mapping movements
 * Then we realized that actually mapping movements was far out of the scope of our project, making us decide to do an ankle-breaking pivot to `CVPaint`
 ![](https://raw.githubusercontent.com/noahdsouza/CVPaint/master/docs/images/Beforepivot.gif)
+("Don't worry CVPuppets is not dead (yet)!
+I have been spending countless hours burning my retinas trying to make this a reality!!!  -Love Chase)